digitalocean/navigators-guide/book/04-monitor/ch11-monitoring.md

 It would be impossible to outline every option there is for achieving these goals.
 There are a lot of companies and open-source projects that make monitoring software.
 We're going to highlight a few to help you get started.

+It's important to note that there is no specific best tools or limits of tooling.
+If you find one option works best for your business or a combination of multiple options, that's fine.
+Do what makes sense and has the best results.

 ## Prometheus & Grafana
 We'll start with an open-source software running on a Droplet.
 We'll use Prometheus to collect metrics and Grafana to visually display it.